felix-yczhong/pseudogene/README.md

 ```

 This program uses min(ncpus, number of genes) main processes for each gene.
 Each main process uses ncpus sub-processes to handle input bam files and estimate copy numbers.

+## Output
+Each case has one output file.
+If debugging mode is turned on, control genes average coverage, target true gene and pseudogene(s) average coverage and scale factors for all cases will be output as well.
+The meaning of each output field is explained below
+* ratio
+    * exception
+        * is_exception: whether this position is specified as exception pos in config.json
+    * ref: reference bases for each position
+    * bases: read counts for reference bases for each positoin
+    * copy number: estimated copy number for true gene and pseudogene(s)
+* sum
+    * bases: sum of each base over true gene and pseudogene(s) at each aligned position.
+* true: true gene's genomic information such as exon, chromosome, position, reference base, read counts of each base
+* pseudo: each pseudogene's genomic information such as exon, chromosome, position, reference base, read counts of each base

 ## Configuration
 Modify config.json to change program configuration.
 Function of each field is explained below.